 Perform top-down concrete coring of assumed one-inch-diameter by 12-inch-deep concrete core at embedment hardware locations.
 Assume four locations per pedestal (and eight total).
 Clean and prepare concrete cores per chemical bonding manufacturer recommendations and set embedment hardware.
 Perform installed survey to re-affirm embedment hardware location, ensuring plumbness of embedded hardware set using epoxy or grout.
 Allow sufficient time for setting of embedded hardware conforming to manufacturer recommendations.

-Fit pedestal beams and traversing beam in accordance with trashrack manufacturer guidelines.
+Fit pedestal beams and the traversing beam in accordance with trashrack manufacturer guidelines.
 Use of levelling plate and grout will be required to ensure traversing beam is appropriately set.
 Allow sufficient time for leveling grout to set, prior to application of additional loads of telescopic rake unit.

 Install traversing telescopic trash rake unit to the horizontal beam.
 It is unknown at this juncture if the proposed unit will require additional gangways or personnel access areas behind the unit for commissioning and O&M purposes.
 As information becomes available regarding the installation of M&E component to the physically assembled and installed pedestal, traversing gantry beam and trashrack unit, this section will be updated.